Full name Mitchell Ross Marsh

 |Last List A||England v Australia at Manchester, Sep 16, 2020 scorecard|

 |T20s debut||Western Australia v South Australia at Perth, Dec 29, 2009 scorecard|

 |Last T20s||Brisbane Heat v Perth Scorchers at Adelaide, Jan 26, 2021 scorecard|

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-Mitchell Marsh, a tall fast bowler who can hit 140kph and hard-hitting lower middle-order batsman, has been an alluring prospect as an allrounder for Australia in all three formats but has yet to cement his place at international level.
+Part of one of the most well-known family names in Australian cricket, Mitchell Marsh, an allrounder who can hit 140kph and hard-hitting middle-order batsman, has been an alluring prospect for Australia in all three formats but has struggled to cement his place at international level.

 In 2018 he ascended to the Australian Test vice-captaincy in the wake of the ball-tampering scandal, only to be dropped from all three formats and lose his Cricket Australia contract due to a string of failures at Test level in particular.